 If It Works, Why Isn’t It Being Used?

 Experts in the field of addiction agree medication-assisted treatments are “grossly underutilized” in quite a few addiction treatment settings.
 This is due to a couple of things.

 In certain treatment settings, like 12 step ones, medication-assisted treatment is viewed as replacing one addiction with another.
 This is due to negative attitudes and stigma about these medications.
 Yes, buprenorphine and methadone (both of which are used in treating heroin addiction) are opiates.
 But, when used according to the advice of a doctor, they pose no threat of addiction.

 The substitution attitude creates a second problem.
 When people are biased against the medications, they tend to provide smaller doses and limit the amount of time for which patients can use them.
 This frequently leads to treatment failure, and it causes people to think that the medications lack efficacy.
 This feeds back into the negative attitudes about using them.

 What Should I Be Looking for If I Am Interested in Medication-Assisted Treatment?

 First of all, you should know that medication-assisted treatment will be most effective when it is a single component of a larger program that includes behavioral interventions and therapies, screening for and treatment of co-occurring disorders, and overdose protection.
 So, don’t ask only about methadone or buprenorphine or Suboxone.
 You need to make sure that medication is one part of a much more comprehensive program.

 Be aware that these programs remain relatively rare and you may not be able to find one in your area.
 They are, however, worth finding, so spend a little time making an effort.
-For assistance finding a heroin addiction treatment program that meets your needs, call us at 800-654-0987.
 You can ask about medication-assisted treatment and work with an expert to find suitable rehab options.